vizeet/OnlineWalletP2SH_P2WPKH/README.md

 i.
 Validate generated addresses
 Option 1.
 This will print json with each address as true or false.

 ii.
+Register addresses
+Option 2.
+Registers generated addresses with username to monitor those addresses.

+iii.
 To use next address for receiving bitcoins
-Option 2.
+Option 3.
 Enter number of addresses and this will return unused addresses which can be used to receive bitcoins.

-iii.
+iv.
 Generate Raw Transaction:
-Option 3.
+Option 4.
 Provide out addresses along with amount.
 This generates a pre-signed transaction.

-iv.
+v.
 Create Raw Transaction to Divide Funds
-Option 4.
+Option 5.
 This helps in dividing funds at an address to multiple addresses.

-v.
+vi.
 Decode Signed Transaction to check inputs and outputs of transactions are as expected:
-Option 5.
+Option 6.
 This prints signed transaction in json format.

-vi.
-Publish Signed Transaction to push it into network Option 6.
+vii.
+Publish Signed Transaction to push it into network Option 7.
 This publishes/broadcasts signed transaction to network and returns transaction-id.
 This can be checked for confirmation.s

-vii.
-Rescan Blockchain to include missed transactions Option 7.
+viii.
+Rescan Blockchain to include missed transactions Option 8.
 If an address is not registered you need to provide block height at which the transaction which includes missed address was confirmed.

-viii.
+ix.
 Total Bitcoins in wallet
-Option 8.
+Option 9.
 This provides total bitcoins associated with user

-ix.
+x.
 Check Network Fee in Signed Transaction
-Option 9.
+Option 10.
 This provides information about input txids, values and out addresses and out values and also network fees paid.
 It also checks if there is any calculation mismatch.

-x.
+xi.
 Generate QR Code for Address
-Option 10.
+Option 11.
 This provides 3 ways to generate QR code which might be useful for different exchanges or apps.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.